 can try our rides, then join the club!

 2015 GSW Social Information & Schedule

-Meetings are normally planned for the second Monday of the month, March through October, from 7-9 p.m.
-There is no meeting scheduled for December only.
-Beginning in 2015 there are meetings scheduled in January and February.
+Meetings are planned for once a month from 7-9 p.m.
 The agenda is flexible but usually follows some basic guidelines:

 Introduction of all attendees